Biosocial soundscape, Modern Art Oxford 2020-21.

-Breath is usually under 10 decibels so its rhythm and aural qualities are often forgotten.
+Breath is usually under 10 decibels so its rhythm and aural qualities are often drowned out by ambient noise.
 A condenser microphone at maximum gain was deployed to record breathing sounds in a home-built studio.
 Audio recognition software was then used to extract remaining background noise to achieve an abstract yet richly textured quality to each track.

 How do you feel while listening to Conspiracy?
 Is it familiar or alien?
 Comforting or disturbing?